The proposed Pleasants Power Station bailout was unpredictable and risky for West Virginia electric customers.

 The costs of the proposed bailout would fall squarely on Mon Power and Potomac Edison customers, as all power plants owned by regulated utilities are paid for by customers, including the costs of purchasing, operating, and maintaining the power plants.
-Beyond the immediate expense of the bailout, $80-$120 million in improvements are needed for the plant to comply with water pollution standards.
+Beyond the immediate expense of the bailout, $80-$120 million in improvements were needed for the plant to comply with water pollution standards.

 West Virginians’ electricity rates were already raised 4.8% in early 2023—additional rising rates are unwanted and unwarranted.
 Mon Power and Potomac Edison customers’ rates have increased by more than 50% over the past 15 years.

 Price-gouging West Virginia electric customers by subsidizing old and declining power plants is both ineffective and wrong.
-West Virginians for Energy Freedom (WV4EF) asks that FirstEnergy and Energy Harbor work directly with the community to develop a fair community development plan, including investments in job creation, training, and helping local residents reduce energy costs.
+Rather than costly bailouts, West Virginians for Energy Freedom (WV4EF) advocates for companies to work directly with communities to develop a fair redevelopment plan, including investments in job creation, training, and helping local residents reduce energy costs.

 WV4EF is committed to advancing energy choice for our communities and fighting for our right to take control of where our energy comes from.